ThomasVuNguyen/comfyWeb/htmx/pages/Create a space.md

 # What's a space?

-A space is a card that opens a collection of buttons when clicked

-Simply put, you can click on it to start controlling your Raspberry Pi remotely.
+A Space is a customizable interface.
+You can add buttons & features to control your Raspberry Pi.

 # Create a space